devnull-cz/c-prog-lang/modules/structures.md

 struct X { int a; char b; int c; };
 ```

-- the offset of the first member will be always 0
+- The offset of the first member will be always 0.

-- other members will be padded to preserve self-alignment (i.e. a member is
+- Other members will be padded to preserve self-alignment (i.e. a member is
-  always aligned in memory to multiple of its own size)
+  always aligned in memory to multiple of its own size).
-	- the value of the padding bits is undefined by definition and you must
+	- The value of the padding bits is undefined by definition and you must
-	  not rely on it
+	  not rely on it.

-- what will be the result of `sizeof (struct X)` above?
+- What will be the result of `sizeof (struct X)` above?
-	- why? (think about efficiency of accessing members that cross
+	- Why? (think about efficiency of accessing members that cross
-	  a word in memory)
+	  a word in memory).

-- what if `char d` is added at the end of the data structure?
+- What if `char d` is added at the end of the data structure?
-	- why is that? (think about arrays and memory access again)
+	- Why is that? (think about arrays and memory access again).

-- what if `char *d` is added at the end of the data structure?  (i.e. it will
+- What if `char *d` is added at the end of the data structure?  (i.e. it will
-  have 4 members)
+  have 4 members).
-	- assume this is being compiled on 64-bit machine
+	- Assume this is being compiled on 64-bit machine.
-	- for efficiency the access to the pointer should be aligned to its size
+	- For efficiency the access to the pointer should be aligned to its
+	  size.
-	- if in doubt, draw a picture
+	- If in doubt, draw a picture.

 ```
 +-----------+----+--------+------------+